 - Baseball cap – To protect your face from the harsh sun.

 - Mini crossbody purse – I’ve started carrying a mini crossbody purse when I travel, because it gives me quick and secure access to my passport, wallet, and tickets, without me having to take off my backpack.
-O My Bag has a ton to choose from, and Marlow Goods has some great ones as well.
+O My Bag has a ton to choose from.

 - Charging cord